GOOFY3/bloodb/README.md

 3. Run the app using npm start

 ## Future Scope
-If you want to add to the codebase, feel free to fork it
+If you want to add to the codebase, feel free to fork it and make a PR